Jump Ahead To:

-Olmos Park is a wealthy enclave, located about a 4-mile drive to downtown, is completely surrounded by the City of San Antonio.
-Residents enjoy the small town feel of their suburban neighborhood with the advantages and proximity to the big city.
+Olmos Park is a wealthy enclave located about a 4-mile drive to downtown, and is completely surrounded by the City of San Antonio.
+Residents enjoy the small-town feel of their suburban neighborhood with the advantages and proximity to the big city.
 This mini-city prides itself on being friendly, welcoming, and safe.
 And its tree-lined streets and inner-neighborhood parks give the area a homey feel.

 Olmos Park hosts three major social events each year at Alameda Circle.
 The King Antonio Party sets off the wild, 10-day-long, city-wide Fiesta.
 The 4th of July Parade, where the word patriotism doesn’t do justice.
 And the Night Out event in October for neighborhood information, fellowship, and food.

 Olmos Park has its fair share of green spaces.
 There are five recreational areas close by, and we recommend visiting Brackenridge Park.
-This 343-acre public park stretched along the San Antonio River includes a picturesque Japanese Tea Garden.
-If you like what you found at Breckenridge than you’ll love a visit to the San Antonio Botanical Garden.
+This 343-acre public park stretches along the San Antonio River and includes a picturesque Japanese Tea Garden.
+If you like what you found at Breckenridge then you’ll love a visit to the San Antonio Botanical Garden.
 This 38-acre green space features trails, a pond, a beautiful array of local plants, and the Mahncke Park.

 Located About 5 miles north of the center city, this suburban area draws a crowd for its great location, safety, and community.
 The neighborhood once belonged to George Washington Brackenridge as his home estate in the mid-1800s.
 To this day, Alamo Heights’ still reflects the natural beauty that drew its original owner.

 Things to do in Alamo Heights